aws-srinjoy/aws-eks-deep-learning-benchmark/README.md

 # EKS Deep Learning Benchmark Utility
 The EKS Deep Learning Benchmark Utility is an automated tool for machine learning benchmarking on Kubernetes clusters.

+## Vulnerabilites found and patched
+Use of unsafe yaml load that allows instantiation of arbitrary objects was replaced with yaml.safe_load().

 ## Features
 * Automated end-to-end benchmarking workflow from cluster creation to cluster tear down
 * Allows highly configurable Kubernetes cluster configurations